About

 No behavioural data collection

 We don't log your destination URLs, response bodies, or session content.
 We don't train models on your traffic.
 We don't sell datasets.
-The control plane sees session metadata and license validity — that's the entire surface we touch.
+Our coordination service (the control plane) sees only the basics about each session — its ID, when it started and stopped (session metadata) — and whether your license is valid.
+That's everything we touch.

 Honest scope